Freeport Real Estate Guide

 Quick Facts

-- Location: A city in Brazoria County on the Gulf Coast, approximately 60 miles south of downtown Houston.
-Key landmarks include Port Freeport and the Freeport Jetties.
+- Location: A coastal city in Brazoria County, approximately 60 miles south of downtown Houston, part of the greater Houston-The Woodlands-Sugar Land metropolitan area.

-- Neighborhood Type: A coastal city with a mix of suburban residential areas and a significant industrial and port-based economy.
+- Neighborhood Type: A port city with a blend of suburban residential areas and a substantial industrial and maritime economy.

-- Key Amenities: Port Freeport, a major deep-water port; extensive water recreation including beaches, fishing (offshore, surf, and inshore), and boating; Bryan Beach.
+- Key Amenities: Port Freeport (a major deep-water port), Bryan Beach, and access to extensive water recreation, including fishing and boating.

-- Management/HOA: Varies by specific subdivision; some areas have homeowner's associations, while others do not.
+- Management/HOA: Varies by subdivision; some communities have homeowner's associations while others do not.

-- Best For: Individuals and households seeking affordable coastal living, direct access to water recreation, and employment opportunities in the petrochemical and shipping industries.
+- Best For: Individuals and households seeking affordable coastal living with access to water activities and employment in the petrochemical and shipping industries.

 Overview of Freeport Neighborhood